pellegrino/jackpot/README.md

 [![Build Status](https://secure.travis-ci.org/pellegrino/jackpot.png)](http://travis-ci.org/pellegrino/jackpot)
 [![Dependency Status](https://gemnasium.com/pellegrino/jackpot.png)](https://gemnasium.com/pellegrino/jackpot)

 Jackpot is the easiest way to get paid using ruby.
-It abstracts all the nasty details about billing that every Saas app have to deal with.
+It abstracts all the nasty details about subscription management that every Saas app have to deal with.
 It uses [Active Merchant](https://github.com/Shopify/active_merchant) internally, so Jackpot will suport the gateways (that support credit card storage) provided by Active Merchant, making it easier to extend to your own needs.
-It is built using Rails Engines so it is easy to mount Jackpot in our rails 3.1 or 3.2 app and start using it to do your billing.
+It is built using Rails Engines so it is easy to mount Jackpot in our rails 3.1 or 3.2 app and start using it to do your subscription management.

 It started out as my may 2011 session @ [Mendicant University](http://mendicantuniversity.org) project and now its going through a major overhaul to get ready to hit its primetime.